emartineznunez/AutoMeKin/docs/results.md

 ### RXNet

-This file contains information of the complete reaction network, that is all the elementary reactions found by the amk program (the file shown below, and the following ones, were cut and show only up to TS 15 ).
+This file contains information of the complete reaction network, that is all the elementary reactions found by the amk program; the file shown below, and the following ones, were cut and show only up to TS 15.
 ```
 TS # DE(kcal/mol)    Reaction path information
 ==== ============    =========================